raschedh/ViT_MNIST/README.md

 ## 🚀 Overview

 This project reimplements the Vision Transformer architecture from the original [ViT paper](https://arxiv.org/abs/2010.11929), trained on the MNIST dataset for handwritten digit recognition.
 In addition to a standard ViT encoder, we extend the model into an encoder-decoder architecture inspired by the Transformer model from *Attention Is All You Need*.

-The encoder-decoder model processes a grid of digit images to predict sequences — similar to OCR-style tasks — and is useful for structured multi-digit input scenarios.
+The encoder-decoder model processes a grid of digit images to predict sequences.
+Both implementations are coded from scratch (no AI!) following the original papers.

 ### 🔧 Architecture Notes